Chesapeake Bay, Smith Mountain Lake, and the 2% Watercraft Tax

 Title, Register & Insure

-The lender will file the title with their lien noted.
-Register the boat with the DWR.
-Pay the 2% watercraft sales tax.
+The lender files the title with their lien noted.
+Register the boat with your state's boating agency through the local tax collector or DMV.
 Set up insurance before taking delivery.
-Check with your locality about personal property tax.
-You're on the water!

-New vs. Used Boat Financing in Virginia
+New vs. Used Boat Financing

 Both have advantages.
 Here's how they compare from a financing perspective.